bb-acarrera/PLUTO/docs/csvRules.md

 ## 1. Overview

-CSV Rules are written in JavaScript.
+CSV Rules are written in JavaScript (ES6).
+They should be derived from the `CSVRuleAPI` class which is defined in the `runtime/api` directory.

 They should implement a constructor which takes a configuration object, and should implement the `processRecord(record)` method.
 They can validate the records, raising warnings and errors, and can modify the fields of a record.